-In Heaven’s Ant Farm, the Korbibtorians believed they had a divine right to take back their world for their lord and almighty god, for whom their religion was named.
+In GOD GAMES, the Korbibtorians believed they had a divine right to take back their world for their lord and almighty god, for whom their religion was named.
 So they declared a Holy Nuclear War against the other religions and nations to cleanse the world of nonbelievers.
 But the armed pagans fought back and surrounded a Korbibtorian holy city in the desert, a place rumored to be where their god had first announced his presence to the world.

 Fearing they may loose the war, the Korbibtorians decided to setoff their ultimate weapon—a gigaton sized nuke salted with cobalt-thorium X. Best to destroy the heathens, the Korbibtorians thought even if it meant their own death.
 A worthy sacrifice, they believed, and a far better alternative then letting the wicked infest their world.